trinerye/visual_analytics_2024/assignment_2/readme.md

 # Assignment 2: Classification benchmarks with Logistic Regression and Neural Networks

+## About

 This project uses ``scikit-learn`` to classify images from the ``Cifar-10`` dataset which have been greyscaled, normalized, and reshaped to fit the requirements of the ``LogisticRegression()`` and ``MLPClassifier()`` classifiers.

-In the ``src`` folder, you will find two scripts: one for training the logistic regression classifier and another for training the neural network classifier.
-Each script also produces a classification report, saved in the ou``out`` folder, with an additional plot of the loss curve illustrating the neural network classifier's performance.
-Also, the trained models and vectorizer can be found in the ``models`` folder to ensure reproducibility.
+There are two scripts in the ``src`` folder, one for training the logistic regression classifier and another for training the neural network classifier.
+Each script generates a detailed classification report stored in the ``out`` folder with an additional plot of the neural network classifier's loss curve illustrating its performance.
+Lastly, the trained models and the vectorizer are stored in the ``models`` folder to ensure reproducibility.

-## Usage
+### Data

 You do not need a data folder for this repository as the cifar-10 dataset can be downloaded from the ``tensorflow.keras.datasets`` as follows:

 ```sh
 from tensorflow.keras.datasets import cifar10

 (X_train, y_train), (X_test, y_test) = cifar10.load_data()
 ```
 Read more about the cifar-10 dataset here

+### Model

+## Setup

 ###  :file_folder: File Structure